CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block NET.2.1 WLAN operation.md

 * Is Netflow version 9 (RFC 3954) usable for information flow control?
 * Are access control mechanisms available?
 * Are mechanisms integrated for an application-based implementation of Quality of Service?
-Some WLAN components can be configured wirelessly directly via the WLAN.
+Some wireless LAN components can be configured wirelessly directly over the WLAN.
 If this feature is an integral part of the components, it should be shut down to minimize risk.
 In order to implement established role and authorization concepts in the institution, administration access to WLAN components may only be possible for authorized persons.

 As part of the procurement process, it should also be checked whether all WLAN components work correctly with the established network, security, authentication, monitoring and logging infrastructures.
 This includes z.
 For example: